 What are some plant-based snacks?

-If you consider yourself following a WFPB Diet (whole food plant-based), that means you also avoid all processed ingredients including oil, refined sugars, and refined flours.
+If you consider yourself following a WFPB Diet (whole-food plant-based), that means you also avoid all processed ingredients including oils such as olive oil, refined sugars, and refined flours.

 - Fresh Veggies